qudou/xmlplus/README.md

 ## Browser and device support

-For the server, xmlplus supports all versions of the node.js runtime environment.
-So here only to discuss its performance in the browser side.
+For the server-side, xmlplus supports all versions of the node.js runtime environment, so here we only to discuss its performance on the browser-side.
 Xmlplus has the best performance on the latest desktop and mobile browsers.
-However, on some older browsers may fail.
+However, on some older browsers it may fail.

 ### Supported browser

 Xmlplus supports mainstream browsers and platforms.
-On the Windows platform, which supports Internet Explorer 9-11 / Microsoft Edge.
+On the Windows platform, it supports Internet Explorer 9-11 / Microsoft Edge.
 Please see the details listed below.

 #### Mobile device